slavielle/grabbag/doc/path.md

     "My string 2-2"
 ]
 ```
-If we now split this path in 2 embedded path array like this :
+If we now split this path in a query containing 2 embedded path array like this :

 ```php
 [